-With thick straps and a super cushy sole, this model is comfortable right out of the box.
+This model is comfortable right out of the box with thick straps and a super cushy sole.
 The strap material isn't the friendliest against the skin as it has slightly sharp edges that tend to rub, but this is only a problem if you really crank down on them.
 The full-coverage strap system distributes pressure evenly around the foot, so there are no hot spots or pressure points.

 This is a fairly casual sandal with a very flexible sole, so if you wear it on heavy-duty excursions like backpacking or off-trail treks, your feet are likely to get tired out.
 But as a recovery sandal or for neighborhood walks, this is one of our favorite options because it's so comfortable and easy to throw on.

-This sandal surprised us by offering excellent traction in a variety of environments, despite its simple sole.
+This sandal surprised us by offering excellent traction in various environments, despite its simple sole.

-While it's not able to offer the superior traction of much more expensive models, the Teva Original Universal offers surprisingly solid traction over a wide variety of terrains.
-On steep or uneven rock surfaces, this model has amazing grip, and it performs near the top of the pack on wet rocks and river crossings.
+While it cannot offer the superior traction of much more expensive models, the Teva Original Universal offers surprisingly solid traction over a wide variety of terrains.
+This model has an amazing grip on steep or uneven rock surfaces, and it performs near the top of the pack on wet rocks and river crossings.
 The Teva's footbed is one of the few we tested that maintains excellent traction when wet.